-National HIV Testing Week starts on Monday 6 February 2023.
+It’s National HIV Testing Week (5-11 February).
 Every year this annual campaign, run by HIV Prevention England, aims to raise awareness about the importance of regular testing, to help reduce the number of people living with undiagnosed HIV and those diagnosed late.
 The number of people diagnosed with HIV is falling, but there is still work to do.

 The UK government has set a goal of achieving zero HIV transmissions and zero HIV-related stigma by the year 2030.
 How can we achieve this?